chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 ``knife[:freeze]``
    Adds the the ``--freeze`` option.

-cookbook site download
+supermarket download
 -----------------------------------------------------
-The following ``knife cookbook site download`` settings can be added to the config.rb file:
+The following ``knife supermarket download`` settings can be added to the config.rb file:

 ``knife[:file]``
    Adds the the ``--file`` option.